-4.1) Induction Training
+4.1) Induction Training (to be completed by new staff)

-All staff will undertake and complete Covid-19 Induction Training prior to returning to the school building.
+All new staff will undertake and complete Covid-19 Induction Training prior to returning to the school building.
 The aim of such training is to ensure that staff have full knowledge and understanding of the following:

-- Latest up to-date advice and guidance on public health; - Covid-19 symptoms; - What to do if a staff member or pupil develops symptoms of Covid-19 while at school: - Outline of the Covid-19 response plan.
+- Latest up to-date advice and guidance on public health; - Covid-19 symptoms; - What to do if a staff member or pupil develops symptoms of Covid-19 while at school; - Outline of the Covid-19 response plan.